SkyeUwU/CunnyBot/README.md

 ## Collaboration

-- How can i collaboare?
+1. How can i collaboare?
--- Just make a pull request and i will look into it c:
+- Just make a pull request and i will look into it c:

+2. What happens after I made the pull request?
+- I will regurally look at the pull requests and if I find you version is gonna it will become part of the next updates.